-- Lift one leg while the other remain on the floor.
+- Lift one leg while the other remains on the floor.

 - An elastic band may help you to grab the leg and maintain it lifted for about 30 seconds.

-Squats are also excellent exercises to stretch the hamstrings,
+Squats are also excellent exercises to stretch the muscles

-- Slightly separate your legs they should be the same with of your shoulders.
+- Slightly separate your legs they should be the same as of your shoulders.

 - Bend your knees.